When traveling on vacation or on business, we are often asked if you “Can you bring an umbrella on a plane?”

 Tools and Equipment

-Are you a handyman or hobbyist?
 Like most sports equipment, you may not bring your tools and equipment like hammer, drill, and saw in the cabin.
 You have to take these in the hold if you need to bring them with you.

 Other Miscellaneous Items

 Other items that you cannot bring in with your cabin luggage include canned goods, camping tents, and all sharp, pointed, and hazardous materials.
 Chemical and toxic substances are obviously not allowed, and these include cleaning products and hair dye.
-Christmas crackers and any other form of firecrackers are not allowed as well.
+Christmas crackers and any other form of firecrackers are not allowed either.

-There are rules to follow when it comes to carrying umbrellas and other things in your carry-on baggage.
+There are safety rules to follow when it comes to carrying umbrellas and other things in your carry-on baggage.
 While lots of items are restricted, there are things that you can easily bring with you in the cabin.